nicolaszwaja/java/README.md

-these are the exercises i have worked on during my academic course of java language in 2022/23
+these are the exercises I have worked on during my academic course of java language in 2022/23